Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Aug.
 27, 2024

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-What is school for, and are exam grades a good measure of a human?
+Ask Rachel anything What is school for, and are exam grades a good measure of a human?
 Does someone's grades tell us what we should know, or are we being misled?
 Do grades help children grow and engage with learning, or do they simply destroy interest and entrench social divisions?
 These are the sort of questions that perplex many of us who are parenting teenagers.
-It’s coming to the end of summer in the UK which means t…
+It’s coming to the end of summer in the UK which means there’s been a wave of exam results and the beautifully timed releas…

 Listen to the Episode